rclone/rclone/docs/content/docs.md

 On capable OSes (not Windows or Plan9) send all log output to syslog.

-This can be useful for running rclone in script or `rclone mount`.
+This can be useful for running rclone in a script or `rclone mount`.

 ### --syslog-facility string ###